 Diabetes is increasing at an alarming rate in the United States.
-According to the Centers for Disease Control (CDC), in 2020, there were 34.2 million individuals with diabetes, totaling 10.5% of the U.S. population.
+According to the Centers for Disease Control (CDC), 37.3 million Americans—about 1 in 10—have diabetes.
 Equally concerning are the increasing rates of diabetes in children and young people.

 Approximately 210,000 children and adolescents under the age of 20 have been diagnosed with diabetes.
 The onset of diabetes in youth is associated with prolonged disease exposure and increased risk for chronic complications such as diabetic kidney disease or nephropathy, neuropathy, and diabetic retinopathy.